Host a Speaker

 ARCUS will notify you when the application has been approved.
 Upon approval, you will also be informed of the next steps in the application process.
-You may not be eligible for reimbursement for any financial obligations until you have authorization and final approval from ARCUS.
-For more details on the application process, download Program Information by clicking here.
+You are not eligible for reimbursement for any financial obligations until you have authorization and final approval from ARCUS.

 • Host agrees to acknowledge the National Science Foundation Office of Polar Programs and ARCUS in all promotional materials.